 Phase 2: Well Drilling.
 Well Drilling was awarded to Zim Industries dba Bakersfield Well & Pump on August 13, 2020.
 Permits for well drilling were received from Orange County Heath Care Agency (OCHCA) on October 7, 2020.
 Mobilization for drilling at the Croddy Well 14 site started on October 12, 2020.
 Construction of sound walls is complete at both sites.
 The Croddy Well 14 pilot hole was drilled, and aquifer and water quality samples were collected and analyzed.
 The Croddy Well 14 casing was designed based on the analyses, and installed during the week of February 8, 2021.
 The gravel pack and sanitary seal were also installed.
-Well development will be performed the week of February 15, 2021, and test pumping is expected the following week.
+Well development will be performed the week of February 15, 2021 Test pumping is in progress.
+Drilling of the Chandler Well 12 pilot hole is currently in progress.

 Phase 3: Well Equipping.
 The RFB for Chandler Well 12 and Croddy Well 14 Well Equipping was released on December 17, 2020 to six prequalified bidders.
 Addendum 1 to the RFB was released on January 14, 2021.
-Bid opening is scheduled for January 27, 2021.
-A request for contract award was approved at the February 11, 2021 Board of Directors meeting.
+A contract award to Gateway Pacific was approved at the February 11, 2021 Board of Directors meeting.
+A project team kickoff meeting was held on March 10, 2021.

 Phase 4: Pipeline.
 Pipeline design is complete.
 The encroachment permit applications for the pipeline were submitted to the City of Costa Mesa and Santa Ana.
 Permit comments from both cities have been received and addressed.
 Permit applications have been resubmitted.
-Once permits are received, the RFB will be released.
-(2/12/20)
+The RFB will be released the week of March 15, 2021, and bids will be opened on April 14, 2021.
+(3/12/20)